alimeshkat/hack-to-kotlin/ReadMe.md

 6) [service](recipes/6-service/Recipe.md)
 7) [test](recipes/7-test/Recipe.md)

-In some recipes we have added a section that provides you with additional information about a specific topic.
+In some recipes we have added a section with supplement information about a specific topic.
 These section you can recognize by the bulb icon ![](recipes/sources/png/light-bulb-xs.png).
 ---